Nonlinear Independent Component Analysis for Discrete-Time and Continuous-Time Signals: Numerical Experiments

 These experiments underline the practical applicability of our proposed ICA-method.

-In addition, we note the following experimental findings: \begin{enumerate}[label=(\roman*)] \item Given an observable $X=f(S)$ together with a family $\Theta$ of candidate transformations on $\R^d$, the technical compatibility condition $\big(\restr{\DP(D_S)\cdot f^{-1}\big)}{D_X}\cap\restr{\Theta}{D_X}\neq\emptyset$ of Theorem \ref{thm:optimisation} can in practice typically not be guaranteed a priori.
-However, as indicated by the above findings \eqref{sect:experimentsII:eq3.1} and \eqref{sect:experimentsII:eq3.2}, infringements of this (sufficient) technical condition might typically be innocuous in practice, provided that at least which will be satisfied if $\Theta$ is chosen large enough, say as a suitable ANN or another universal approximator.\footnote{\ In a similar vein, our experiments indicate that the regularity condition $\Theta\subseteq C^{3}(D_X)$ may in practice be softened by merely requiring that the `approximate inverse' $g$ in \eqref{rem:method_in_practice:eq1} be `$C^{3}$-invertible on most of $D_X$' (cf.\ e.g.\ Figure \ref{fig:NN2Dou}, panel (c)) and the parametrization of $\Theta$ be `continuous' at (some) point $\tilde{g}\in\Theta$ with $\restr{\tilde{g}}{D_X}\in\DP\cdot\restr{g}{D_X}$, though this a priori reduces the optimisation \eqref{thm:optimisation:eq1} to the search for a (low) \emph{local} minimum.} \item We emphasize that the configurations of the neural networks and their backpropagation that we used to arrive at \eqref{sect:experimentsII:eq3.1} and \eqref{sect:experimentsII:eq3.2} were ad hoc and not tuned for approximational optimality.
-Since the loss functions \eqref{sect:experimentsII:eq2} are typically non-convex with their topography crucially depending on the choice of \eqref{sect:experimentsII:eq1} (cf.\ Figure \ref{fig:explicitinvs_results}), we expect that the accuracy of our estimates may be significantly improved by applying our ICA-method to ANN-based approximation schemes \eqref{sect:experimentsII:eq1}, \eqref{sect:experimentsII:eq2} which are more carefully designed. \end{enumerate}
+To conclude, we note the following empirical findings. \begin{remark}[Empirical Comments] \begin{enumerate}[label=(\roman*)] \item Given an observable $X=f(S)$ together with a family $\Theta$ of candidate transformations on $\R^d$, the technical compatibility condition $\big(\restr{\DP(D_S)\cdot f^{-1}\big)}{D_X}\cap\restr{\Theta}{D_X}\neq\emptyset$ of Theorem \ref{thm:optimisation} can in practice typically not be guaranteed a priori.
+However, as indicated by the above findings \eqref{sect:experimentsII:eq3.1} and \eqref{sect:experimentsII:eq3.2}, infringements of this (sufficient) technical condition might typically be innocuous, provided that at least which will be satisfied if $\Theta$ is chosen large enough, say as a suitable ANN or another universal approximator.
+In a similar vein, our experiments indicate that the regularity condition $\Theta\subseteq C^{2}(D_X)$ may in practice be softened by merely requiring that the `approximate inverse' $g$ in \eqref{rem:method_in_practice:eq1} be `$C^{2}$-invertible on most of $D_X$' (cf.\ e.g.\ Figure \ref{fig:NN2Dou}, panel (c)) and the parametrization of $\Theta$ be `continuous' at (some) point $\tilde{g}\in\Theta$ with $\restr{\tilde{g}}{D_X}\in\DP\cdot\restr{g}{D_X}$, though this a priori reduces the optimisation \eqref{thm:optimisation:eq1} to the search for a (low) local minimum. \item We emphasize that the configurations of the neural networks and their backpropagation that we used in our experiments were ad hoc and not tuned for approximational optimality.
+Since the loss functions \eqref{sect:experimentsII:eq2} are typically non-convex with their topography crucially depending on the choice of \eqref{sect:experimentsII:eq1} (cf.\ e.g.\ Figure \ref{fig:explicitinvs_results}), we expect that the accuracy and efficiency of our estimates may be significantly improved by applying our ICA-method to ANN-based approximation schemes \eqref{sect:experimentsII:eq1}, \eqref{sect:experimentsII:eq2} which are more carefully designed. \end{enumerate} \end{remark}